yaleh/Flora_Pac/README.md

 Notice: don't mass the order.

-So, a real case of balancing with multiple SOCKS proxy looks like this
+So, a real case of balancing with two SOCKS proxies looks like this

     ./flora_pac -b local_ip -x "SOCKS5 127.0.0.1:1984; SOCKS 127.0.0.1:1984" "SOCKS5 127.0.0.1:1989; SOCKS 127.0.0.1:1989"